Dhruv-9623/Dhruv-9623/README.md

 ## 🚀 About Me

-I don’t just write code — I **build production systems** that scale, heal, and automate themselves.
+ I **build production systems** that scale, heal, and automate themselves.

 - 🎓 Master’s in Applied Computing @ University of Windsor
 - ☁️ Cloud-Native, DevOps-First, Backend-Strong